metric-vac/BroCode/README.md

 ## License

-BroCode is free to use, modify, and share.
-Just keep it fun, bro!
+BroCode is free to use.
+The source code will be realesed once its polished and fully functional.

 ## Credits

-Created with humor and love for programming languages that don't take themselves too seriously.
+Created by me(metric_vac) just as a fun project, this us my first coding language interpreter and jt was a fun peoject to work with.

 ---

 **Remember:** Coding is supposed to be fun.
-If you're not having fun, you're not doing it right, bro! 🚀
+If you're not having fun, you're not doing it right, bro

-For questions, issues, or just to chat about BroCode, feel free to reach out!
+For questions, issues, or just to chat about BroCode, feel free to reach out to me.